 Several studies have revealed a link between regular consumption of Cannellini beans (4 or more servings a week) and a lower occurrence of colorectal adenomas – benign tumors with a high risk of turning into colorectal cancer.

-The high content of antioxidants, minerals (especially iron and potassium) and dietary fiber in Cannellini beans improves heart functions and blood vessels which provides protection against hypertension.
+The high content of antioxidants, minerals (especially iron and potassium) and dietary fiber in Cannellini beans improve heart functions and blood vessels and provides protection against hypertension.
 Their consumption improves blood characteristics and the blood’s ability to supply oxygen to the whole body.

 This quality of the beans is connected with the comparatively high amount of molybdenum—a trace element that stimulates detoxifying enzymes in the body.
 These enzymes, in turn, help destroy acetaldehyde—a poisonous and carcinogenic substance that is formed by yeast and alcohol metabolism.